 Other duties may include maintaining and using a variety of health information indexes; special registries and storage retrieval systems; inputting and retrieving electronic health data; and controlling the use and release of health information.
 To fulfill these responsibilities, health information technicians must develop a broad range of clinical and technological skills.

-Vol State's program is accredited by the Commission on Accreditation for Health Informatics and Information Management.
+Volunteer State Community College's program is accredited by the Commission on Accreditation for Health Informatics and Information Management.
 Successful graduates are eligible to sit for the RHIT (Registered Health Information Technician) examination.
 The RHIT credential is recognized nationwide as proof of proficiency in Health Information Technology.
-Vol State's HIT graduates have an employer satisfaction rate of 100%.
+Volunteer State Community College's HIT graduates have an employer satisfaction rate of 100%.

-Vol State offers a day or evening program on the main campus in Gallatin.
+Volunteer State Community College offers a day or evening program on the main campus in Gallatin.

 Program Director & Contact Information

 *This is a selective admission program.
 To be considered for admission to this program, please refer to admission requirements for specific application/admission information.